garyesmith/tutorial-deploy-self-hosted-ghost-on-pikapods/README.md

 New PikaPods users are given a $5 balance, which is enough test out a minimal Ghost deployment for about two months.
 Only after that time passes is credit card payment information required if you wish to keep the Pod running.

-**1.1** Visit https://www.pikapods.com/register and enter your first name, email address, and a secure password.
-Keep a personal record of this information somewhere safe, such as your password manager.
+**1.1** Visit https://www.pikapods.com/register and enter your *First Name*, *Email*, and a secure *Password*.
+Keep a personal record of these credentials somewhere safe, such as your password manager.
 Submit the form, then click the confirmation link in the email that arrives.

 <img alt="Register a user on PikaPods" src="https://raw.githubusercontent.com/garyesmith/tutorial-deploy-self-hosted-ghost-on-pikapods/refs/heads/main/images/t1.png" width="75%" />

-**1.2** Visit https://www.pikapods.com/login and log in using the email address and password you just registered.
+**1.2** Visit https://www.pikapods.com/login and log in using the email address and password you registered above.

 <img alt="Log in to PikaPods" src="https://raw.githubusercontent.com/garyesmith/tutorial-deploy-self-hosted-ghost-on-pikapods/refs/heads/main/images/t2.png" width="75% " />

 **1.3** Click the *Add Pod* button.
-Under *Choose App* choose *Ghost*.
+Under *Choose App* select *Ghost*.
 Under *Pod Name* type a short description of your Pod.
-Then choose a Pod region of *EU* or *US* depending on the expected geographic location of your blog visitors (or your personal preferences).
+Then choose a Pod region of *EU* or *US* depending on the expected geographic location of your blog visitors.

 <img alt="Add a Pod" src="https://raw.githubusercontent.com/garyesmith/tutorial-deploy-self-hosted-ghost-on-pikapods/refs/heads/main/images/t3.png" width="75%" />

-**1.4** Click on *Resources* in the left menu, and review the default values for *CPU Cores*, *Memory*, and *Storage*, and also confirm the *Monthly Cost*.
+**1.4** Click on *Resources* in the left menu, and review the default values for *CPU Cores*, *Memory*, and *Storage*.
+Also take a moment to note the *Monthly Cost*.
 You can always change these settings in the future if your Pod requires more resources.

 <img alt="Check Pod resources" src="https://raw.githubusercontent.com/garyesmith/tutorial-deploy-self-hosted-ghost-on-pikapods/refs/heads/main/images/t4.png" width="75%" />

 **1.5** Click the *Add Pod* button at the lower right to create your Ghost Pod.
 After a few moments, the control panel for your Pod will appear.
-This box summarizes information about your Pod, and provides access to numerous configuration options under the gear icon and the More button.
+This box summarizes information about your Pod, and provides numerous configuration options under the gear icon and the *More* button.
 We will make use of some of those configurations later in this tutorial.

 <img alt="Pod control panel" src="https://raw.githubusercontent.com/garyesmith/tutorial-deploy-self-hosted-ghost-on-pikapods/refs/heads/main/images/t5.png" width="75%" />

 **1.6** Click on the green link to the right of *Domain* to open your new Ghost blog in a separate browser tab.
 It's alive!
 Not bad for a few minutes of effort.
-(You will notice that, for now, the blog lives on a nonsensical subdomain of *pikapod.net*, in my case, *hypnotic-kestrel.pikapod.net*.
+(You will notice that, for now, the blog lives on a nonsensical subdomain, in my case, *hypnotic-kestrel.pikapod.net*.
 Later in this tutorial, we will switch this to a personalized domain.)

 <img alt="Viewing the Ghost blog" src="https://raw.githubusercontent.com/garyesmith/tutorial-deploy-self-hosted-ghost-on-pikapods/refs/heads/main/images/t6.png" width="60%" border="1" />